Trump: 'I really believe' Putin when he told me face-to-face 'I didn't meddle' in elections

 Russian President Vladimir Putin is steadfastly denying that his country meddled in the 2016 White House race, President Trump told reporters Saturday.

-Trump and Putin briefly spoke several times while in Vietnam for a regional economic summit as part of the U.S. president's 12-day trip to Asia.
+Trump and Putin briefly spoke several times while in Vietnam for a regional economic summit, as part of the U.S. president's 12-day trip to Asia.

 "He said he didn't meddle,” Trump afterward told reporters, aboard Air Force One.
 “He said he didn't meddle.
 I asked him again.
 You can only ask so many times.
 I just asked him again.
 He said he absolutely did not meddle in our election.
 He did not do what they are saying he did."

-Putin’s words contradict the U.S. intelligence community which claims Russia indeed tried to influence the election's outcome -- amid evidence that suggests Russian operatives hacked emails from Democratic Party leaders and tried to sway U.S. voters by purchasing ads of social media.
+Putin’s words contradict U.S. intelligence community claims that Russia indeed tried to influence the election's outcome -- amid evidence that suggests Russian operatives hacked emails from Democratic Party leaders and tried to sway U.S. voters by purchasing ads of social media.

 "Every time he sees me he says, 'I didn't do that,' and I really believe that when he tells me that, he means it.
 But he says, 'I didn't do that.'
-I think he is very insulted by it, which is not a good thing for our country," added Trump, who deflected answering a direct question about whether he believed Putin's denial.
+I think he is very insulted by it, which is not a good thing for our country," also said Trump, who deflected answering a direct question about whether he believed Putin's denial.

 Congress and Justice Department special counsel Robert Mueller are each conducting investigations into whether Trump associates colluded with Russian in the 2016 campaign.